 After taking stock, the next step is to decide, as an individual and as a company, what best practices to adopt.
 The good news is that you do not have to start from scratch.
-Starting on page 69, you will find a compendium of resources-all free-that you can put to use today.
+Starting on the next page, you will safety resources-all free-that you can put to use today.